 Traditionally we viewed any kind of mental disability as unfortunate and reserved psychiatric diagnoses for extreme cases of dysfunctional behaviour.
 Today, we champion neurological diversity with celebrity endorsements of new-fangled mental health labels.
 Any human emotional or intellectual challenge can now be reassessed as a medical condition that requires some form of treatment and supervision.
 Any psychological traits that stray from an arbitrary range of normality now warrant attention, creating an almost infinite variety of problematic personality types in an age of self-obsession.
 The much trumpeted claim that one in four adults suffer from a mental illness at some stage in their life has served to normalise the concept in the public mind.

 While nonconformist behavioural patterns and thought processes have now been pathologised, the NHS has ceased to classify gender dysphoria as a mental illness.
 So let us get this straight, if a young woman falls into a despondent state following a series of personal setbacks, spending more time alone in bed and failing to socialise with friends, an NHS psychologist may assess her as clinically depressed and thus suffering from a mental illness.
 If, however, the same woman believes her relative lack of femininity means she should assume the identity of a man and be allowed to take life-changing hormones or undergo genital mutilation, public funds should assist her in pursuing her delusion that her anatomically female body is at odds with her self-perception as a man rather than help her come to terms with her biological reality and deal with the real psychological causes of her identity crisis.
-We are literally normalising insanity, while redefining perfectly normal thought process as somehow insane.
+We are literally normalising insanity, while redefining perfectly normal thought processes as somehow insane.
 However, identity crises do not only concern gender.
 A German woman, now calling herself Martha Big, has invested tens of thousands of Euros in cosmetic surgery and tanning injections to transform her complexion and facial features to resemble a black African lady.
-While Ms Big’s appearance may fool some, Rachel Dolezal from Philadelphia has only undergone a modest transformation, but nonetheless identifies as African American.
-Of course, many will remember Michael Jackson’s expensive skin whitening treatment to give him more Caucasian features.
+While Ms Big's appearance may fool some, Rachel Dolezal from Philadelphia has only undergone a modest transformation, but nonetheless identifies as African American.
+Of course, many will remember Michael Jackson's expensive skin whitening treatment to give him more Caucasian features.
 More disturbingly, a growing number of able-bodied people now identify as disabled, a condition known as Body Dysmorphic Disorder.
-In 1997 Scottish Surgeon Robert Smith amputated a perfectly healthy lower left leg of an Essex man, which naturally impeded his mobility and personal independence for the sole purpose of emotional relief.
+In 1997 Scottish Surgeon Robert Smith amputated the perfectly healthy lower left leg of an Essex man, which naturally impeded his mobility and personal independence for the sole purpose of emotional relief.
 The patient reported feeling complete and at ease with himself after the procedure.
 More commonly this disorder causes people to have a distorted self-image as too fat, too thin or with exaggerated imperfections and may lead people to undertake dysfunctional cosmetic surgery.
 How does body dysmorphic disorder differ from gender dysphoria?
 There are naturally rare cases of hermaphroditism or ambiguous genitalia, in which case any psychological problems reflect a biological reality that may require corrective surgery.
 Likewise many people have defective or diseased body parts, which may often affect their body image.

 What's wrong with a society where more and more people cannot come to terms with their natural selves and wish to assume identities that are either at odds with their biological reality or upbringing?
 Rather than create more cohesive and tolerant communities of people with a diverse range of practical experiences and skillsets, current trends have produced an atomised collection of victim groups at the mercy of external agencies.
 Unlike traditional categories, identities based on behaviour or self-perception require some sort of social or medical intervention to ensure a person's viability, something only possible complex collectivist societies.
 To some these assertions may seem oxymoronic.
 How can we be both atomised and reliant on collective organisation?
 A troubled young man suffering from social anxiety unable to hold down a well-paid job may well be both isolated from his wider community and yet concomitantly dependent on remote organisations for his livelihood.
 More and more individuals in our increasingly interdependent world fail to get along with their neighbours, extended families or colleagues.
 Rather than find a practical niche within a small close-knit community, many now prefer the safety of virtual communities in which many dysfunctional lifestyle choices become the norm.